 “To err is human; to edit, divine,” reads one of the occasional quotes on Grammarly’s editor interface, and we couldn’t agree more.
 The prominence of the tool is second to none, and its 30 million user base is a testament to the same.

-So, it’s only natural that the tool faces a barrage of questions regarding its effectiveness — Is Grammarly Premium worth it?
+Is Grammarly Premium worth it?
 Is it worth trying this tool to improve your writing skills?
 Does Grammarly Premium live up to its reputation?

 As long-time users of the product, it only makes sense for us to profoundly answer these questions and reflect upon Grammarly’s editing prowess.